nicolekhaniri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays the third line of the file iacta Write a script that counts the number of directories and sub-directories in the current directory.
 Create a script that takes a list of words as input and prints only words that appear exactly once.
+Create a script that takes a list of words as input and prints only words that appear exactly once.